8 Ways Thru-hiking Prepares You for Life’s Falls

 “How long will it be before I put that kind of weight on my right foot and ankle again?”

-The next time I see Django we are working on my new modest goal: crutching the quarter-mile to this park bench on a hill:
+The next time I see Django we are working on my new modest goal: crutching the quarter-mile to a park bench on a hill.

 Slowly by slowly, my Kenyan friends say.